meredian/node-docker-vagrant-sample/samples/01_bare/README.md

 Bare Node.js server
 ===================

 Server without any dependencies, just some modules to install.
-Chech `localhost:3000` to see if it is working
+Check `localhost:44000` to see if it is working

 To run server after installing vagrant and docker: